Moksel-arch/Mokgadi-Selepe-AWS--re-Start-Journey/README.md

 ## AWS re/Start Journey
 I started the **AWS re/Start Cloud Computing Programme** on **06 October 2025** and I will finish on **26 December 2025**.
 Every day I learn something new about the cloud and I am enjoying the journey a lot.
-My big goal is to write and pass the **AWS Certified Cloud Practitioner** exam early in 2026.
+My big goal is to know more about this Cloud journey and later Solution Architect.

 Right now I am busy with hands-on labs in:
 - Cloud Foundations